Saranshrai23/practice-git/Sprint-2_Application_CI_Design_Sonarqube_HA.md

 ## 1. Introduction

-This document explains how SonarQube High Availability (HA) is implemented to ensure the service remains available without downtime.

 SonarQube is a tool used to check code quality, bugs, and security issues in applications.
 High Availability (HA) means the system remains available and does not stop working even if one server fails.
 In HA setup, multiple SonarQube servers are used so that the service continues without downtime.

 *Note:* High Availability feature is available only in Enterprise and Data Center editions of SonarQube.